 Fourth, go to the Application Instructions Overview webpage to apply.

 Sign up for an Information session.
-The next Info Session will be mid-July and will focus on the Winter 2024 full-time program.
+The next Info Session will be mid-Nov and will focus on the Spring 2024 part-time program.

 The Bellevue College Associate Degree Nursing Program curriculum is designed to meet the educational requirements for the national certification that is required for employment in the United States.
 The National Council of State Boards of Nursing (NCSBN) administers the exam.